All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Research on bone density changes during GLP-1 therapy is still evolving.
 Available data suggests that patients experiencing significant weight loss on GLP-1 medications may lose 1 to 3 percent of bone mineral density at the hip and lumbar spine annually during active weight loss.
 For context, normal age-related bone loss is approximately 0.5 to 1 percent per year after age 50.

 This means GLP-1-mediated weight loss may temporarily double or triple the rate of bone density decline.
-While this sounds alarming, it is important to put it in perspective.
+While this sounds alarming, it's important to put it in perspective.
 The cardiovascular and metabolic benefits of treating obesity often outweigh the bone density risks, especially when patients take active steps to protect their skeletal health.

 The bone density changes are most pronounced during the active weight loss phase and tend to stabilize once weight plateaus.
-However, recovery of lost bone density is a slow process that can take years.
+But recovery of lost bone density is a slow process that can take years.

 Who Faces the Highest Risk?